 We rely and expect to continue to rely on CROs, medical institutions, clinical investigators, contract laboratories and other third parties to conduct or otherwise support clinical trials for our product candidates, including our TEBE-AM Phase 2/3 advanced melanoma tebentafusp trial, our EORTC-sponsored ATOM Phase 3 trial of KIMMTRAK in adjuvant uveal (ocular) melanoma, our PRISM-MEL-301 Phase 3 clinical trial of IMC-F106C in first line advanced cutaneous melanoma, our Phase 1/2 dose escalation clinical trial of IMC-F106C in patients with multiple solid tumor cancers, our Phase 1 clinical trial of IMC-M113V in patients with HIV, and our Phase 1 clinical trial of IMC-I109V.
-We may also rely on academic and private non-academic institutions to conduct and sponsor clinical trials, and it is possible that the FDA or non-U.S. regulatory authorities will not view these investigator-sponsored trials as providing adequate support for future clinical trials, whether controlled by us or third parties, for any one or more reasons, including elements of the design or execution of the trials or safety concerns or other trial results.
+We may also rely on academic and private non-academic institutions to conduct and sponsor clinical trials relating to our product candidates.
+We will not control the design or conduct of the investigator-sponsored trials, and it is possible that the FDA or non-U.S. regulatory authorities will not view these investigator-sponsored trials as providing adequate support for future clinical trials, whether controlled by us or third parties, for any one or more reasons, including elements of the design or execution of the trials or safety concerns or other trial results.